Skip to main content Skip to secondary navigation

 Use this when the related work is the version of record for a journal article that you are depositing in the SDR.
 Your publisher may require that you include the link to this work and indicate that it is the version of record.

-It's identical to this related work.
+My deposit is identical to this related work.

 Use this term when the deposited work and the related work are identical.
 For example, if two copies of the same work are saved in different institutional repositories.

-It has specific versions or instances, one of which is this related work.
+My deposit has specific versions or instances, one of which is this related work.

 Use this term when the related work is a specific version (instance) of the deposited work.
 Among other things, this can be used to relate a deposited unversioned code repository to a specific software version that is the related work.

-It's a specific version or instance of this related work.
+My deposit is a specific version or instance of this related work.

 Use this term when the deposited work is a specific version (instance) of the related work.
 Among other things, this can be used to relate a specific software version deposited here to a software code repository that is the related work.

-It succeeds or is a continuation of this related work.
+My deposit succeeds or is a continuation of this related work.

 Use this term when the related work and the deposited work are part of a series, with the related work coming before the deposited work.
 For example, the related work is the previous dataset in a chronological series of datasets, such as annual survey data.

-It precedes or is continued by this related work.
+My deposit precedes or is continued by this related work.

 Use this term when the related work and the deposited work are part of a series, with the deposited work coming before the related work.
 For example, the related resource is next in a chronological series of datasets, such as annual survey data.

-It's one part of this related work.
+My deposit is one part of this related work.

 Use this term when the deposited work is a portion of the related work or published as part of the related work.
 For example, when the deposited work is a chapter of a book represented by the related work, or when the deposited work is a dataset that is part of a larger series represented by the related work.

-It consists of parts, one of which is this related work.
+My deposit consists of parts, one of which is this related work.

 Use this term when the related work is a portion of the deposited work or published as part of the deposited work.
 For example, when the related work is a chapter of a book represented by the deposited work, or when the related work is a portion of a larger dataset represented by the deposited work.